National Common Mobility Card: Recharging methods

+After any online or remote top-up, most systems require the cardholder to tap the card at a station reader or designated "Balance Update" terminal to sync the new balance into the card's offline wallet before it can be spent — since, as noted above, the fare-gate transaction itself is fully offline and cannot read a bank server's balance directly.

 Implementation

 Mumbai Railway Vikas Corporation (MRVC) is planning to implement the ambitious scheme in Mumbai suburban railway network in a step towards an integrated ticketing system (ITS).

 In certain cities such as Bengaluru and Chennai, adoption of NCMC by users of transport systems was slow due to a lack of integration across different modes of transport and parking payments.
-At the end of 2022, Kolkata had still not seen NCMC deployment in any of its transport modes.
+At the end of 2022, Kolkata had still not seen NCMC deployment in any of its transport modes, and this remained the case as of September 2025: Metro Railway Kolkata, the Indian Railways division that runs the Kolkata Metro, extended the validity of its own closed-loop smart card from one to ten years that month rather than migrating to NCMC, and continues to sell only tokens and its proprietary smart card at stations.

 Rajya Sabha was informed on 4 December 2023 that Delhi Metro Rail Corporation (DMRC) will introduce Open Loop National Common Mobility Cards (NCMC) in a phased manner which will replace the current Closed Loop Delhi Metro Smart Cards.
 In July 2023, Government of India directed banks to issue NCMC-compliant cards by default to customers.

 On January 2, 2024, Bank of Baroda announced the introduction of the NCMC RuPay Reloadable Prepaid Card.
 On February 5, 2024, Federal Bank introduced dual-interface RuPay Debit cards with NCMC integration.
 For NCMC usage, the maximum top-up limit for the card balance is ₹2,000.

-Bangaluru Metro Rail Corporation intends to gradually replace its closed-loop contactless smartcards with the National Common Mobility Card.
+Bengaluru Metro Rail Corporation intends to gradually replace its closed-loop contactless smartcards with the National Common Mobility Card.
+PM Modi symbolically inaugurated NCMC acceptance on Namma Metro on 25 March 2023, at the opening of the Whitefield (Kadugodi) extension, with issuance to the general public via RBL Bank beginning 30 March 2023 — a rollout that had already been delayed relative to Delhi, Mumbai and Kochi.
 Due to the easing of the RBI KYC mandate, AGS Transact Technologies, which is in charge of implementing the NCMC project in Bengaluru, anticipates that the backend process will be prepared for the rollout of NCMCs without KYC verification by the first week of March 2024.

 The NCMC and FASTag will be incorporated into the e-mandate framework by the RBI from June 2024 to facilitate and ease the process for users to top off their accounts.